 “The roasted turkey took precedence on this occasion, being placed at the head of the table; and well did it become its lordly station, sending forth the rich odor of its savory stuffing, and finely covered with the froth of the basting.”5

-Hale was one of the most influential writers of her day, and her views carried a lot of weight, especially with women.
+Hale was a very popular writer in her day, and her views carried a lot of weight, especially with women.

 Charles Dickens is also credited with making turkey a dish for celebratory meals.
 Traditionally the English served duck and goose on holidays.
 But it is a turkey that Scrooge had delivered to Bob Cratchit’s house for Christmas dinner in Dickens’ A Christmas Carol.
 Dickens and A Christmas Carol were very popular and influential in nineteenth century America.7 His readings of A Christmas Carol in Boston and elsewhere in the U.S. were always popular.

 As immigrants arrived, they added their own favorite foods to the table.
-But turkey remained at the center, and to many new Americans enjoyment of this singularly American bird symbolized their adoption of the culture of their new home.
+But turkey remained at the center, and to many new arrivals enjoyment of this singularly American bird symbolized adoption of their new home’s traditions.

 Turkey Tidbits.
 As with any cultural icon, there are many stories and legends surrounding turkeys.
 Here are a few.